toran-sh/www/README.md

 ## 🙋 Support

-For issues or questions, refer to the documentation files or check Cloudflare Workers/Pages documentation.
+For issues or questions, refer to the documentation files or check Vercel and Cloudflare Workers documentation.

 ---

-**Built with ❤️ using Cloudflare Workers, React, and MongoDB**
+**Built with ❤️ using Vercel, Cloudflare Workers, React, Redis, and MongoDB**